oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The corresponding JIDL representation would be:

 ```
-// Example definition of an Enumerated datatype
+// Example JIDL definition of an Enumerated datatype
 L4-Protocol = Enumerated  // Value of the protocol (IPv4) or next header (IPv6)
                           // field in an IP packet.
 Any IANA value per RFC5237
    1 icmp                 // Internet Control Message Protocol - [RFC0792]